andreyers/datasciencecoursera/getcleandata/codebook.md

 -----

+In this dataset, we use only variables from the original dataset that represent the mean and standard deviation of each variable.
 I have removed parentheticals and renamed these variables with descriptive, tidier names using the following replacements:

 * f = FrequencyDomain
 * t = TimeDomain